Skip to main content

 You can read more about Retries in the documentation.

-Your Workflow is running, but only the withdraw() Activity function has succeeded.
+Your Workflow is running, but only the withdraw() Activity method has succeeded.
 In any other application, you would likely have to abandon the entire process and perform a rollback.

 With Temporal, you can debug and resolve the issue while the Workflow is running.

 1. Pretend that you found a fix for the issue.
-Switch the comments back to the return statements of the deposit() function in the activities.py file and save your changes.
+Switch the comments back to the return statements of the deposit() method in the activities.py file and save your changes.

 How can you possibly update a Workflow that's already halfway complete?
 You restart the Worker.